Speech Topics

 Read More +

-These are just two examples of companies that skillfully leveraged Customer Experience principles to not just survive a period of crisis, but to thrive in the aftermath.
-It’s a strategy that has even greater relevance today, after entire economies hit the “pause” button in response to the COVID-19 pandemic, and now face the prospect of an economic recession.
+These are just three examples of companies that skillfully leveraged Customer Experience strategic principles to not just survive a period of crisis, but to thrive in the aftermath.
+In this fascinating and timely program, Jon reveals the techniques that smart companies use to strengthen customer loyalty during even the most challenging times.

 Topics typically covered in this program include: